-Dr. McClellan completed his clinical internship at Appalachian Regional Healthcare's Psychiatric Center located in Hazard, Kentucky and obtained his Ph.D. in Counseling Psychology from the University of Kentucky in 2014.
-His research and clinical interests include telepsychology, rural mental health, cultural competency, and addictions.
+Dr. McClellan is the Director of Clinical Training for EKU's Psy.D.
+Program .
+He completed his clinical internship at Appalachian Regional Healthcare's Psychiatric Center located in Hazard, Kentucky and obtained his Ph.D. in Counseling Psychology from the University of Kentucky in 2014.
+His research and clinical interests include telepsychology, rural mental health, cultural competency, awareness of privilege and oppression, scale development, and telehealth.
 Dr. McClellan is also the founder of the EKU Telepsychology Clinic.
+Dr. McClellan serves as a Secondary/Assessment intern supervisor and teaches didactic seminars on "Rurality as a Diversity Factor" and working in private practice.